 Percentage of Route Off Road 50%

-Bike & Tyre Choice: The route is 50% backroads and 50% gravel trails with a couple of short hike a bike sections.
-Overall, we recommend a gravel bike with 40mm tyres but a mountain bike will be good on the off road sections.
-We will send info on terrain conditions before the ride.
+Terrain & Bike Choice: The route is 50% backroads and 50% gravel trails with a couple of short hike-a-bike sections.
+The gravel can be quite heavy in the Dales so we would recommend a gravel bike with 40mm tyres if you are experienced & a good bike handler or a MTB for everyone else.

 – Beautiful remote riding in the Yorkshire Dales

 – Glorious off road sections around Malham Cove

 – Social drink at the finish village